For the past 5 years, I have had the goal of visiting each of the 7 Wonders of the world. Traveling to Peru and seeing Machu Picchu was one of them.

 If the tour operator charges much less, they are probably not paying their porters fair wages.
 It is best to book directly through a local tour operator instead of a foreign travel agency since the travel agencies may charge you double the price.

-Included in the price is transport to the start of the trail, a bilingual guide, entrance fees to the Inca Trail and Machu Picchu, tents, all meals and a cook, porters, emergency first aid and oxygen, and return transport back to Cusco.
+Included in the price is transport to the start of the trail, a bilingual guide, entrance fees to the Inca Trail and Machu Picchu, tents, all meals and a cook, porters, emergency first aid, oxygen, and return transport back to Cusco.

 The food was fantastic throughout the trip.
 I really have no idea how they made such incredible meals when they were literally in the middle of the jungle.